At St Paul's, we want to make sure that children feel safe and cared for.

 If you think a child might be suffering neglect or abuse, it can be difficult to know what to do.
 But your action is vital in making sure that child gets the help they need.
 Acting quickly can make all the difference.

-You can contact the Designated Safeguarding Lead, Mr Trimmings or in his absence, Mrs Lewis on 01424 424530 option 6 or email email@example.com for advice.
+You can contact the Designated Safeguarding Lead, Ms Morley or in her absence, Mr Trimmings on 01424 424530 option 4 or email firstname.lastname@example.org or email@example.com for advice.

 If you are unable to contact us and are concerned about a child in East Sussex contact the Single Point of Advice (SPOA) on 01323 464222 who will be able to help.